ibarwick/firebird_fdw/README.md

     export PG_CPPFLAGS="-I /Library/Frameworks/Firebird.framework/Versions/A/Headers/"
     export SHLIB_LINK="-L/Library/Frameworks/Firebird.framework/Versions/A/Libraries/"

-firebird_fdw is installed as a PostgreSQL extension; it requires the pg_config binary for the target installation to be in the shell path.
+`firebird_fdw` is installed as a PostgreSQL extension; it requires the pg_config binary for the target installation to be in the shell path.

-The usual 'make && make install' should take care of the actual compilation.
+The usual `make && make install` should take care of the actual compilation.

-I am currently creating RPM packages for firebird_fdw and libfq and hope to make these available in the next few days for openSUSE and Red Hat.
+I am currently creating RPM packages for `firebird_fdw` and `libfq`and hope to make these available for openSUSE and Red Hat.

 Usage
 -----

 **NOTE: these options are provisional and may change**

-firebird_fdw accepts the following options:
+`firebird_fdw` accepts the following options:

     'address':
         The Firebird server's address (default: localhost)